bspeice/speice.io/_posts/2020-08-05-static-polymorphism.md

 }

 void some_func(LocalImpl value) {
-    // NOTE: This is actually a recursive call because `LocalImpl` is more specific than `auto`,
+    // NOTE: Because `LocalImpl` is more specific than `auto`, this is a recursive call and
-    // so will overflow the stack.
+    // will overflow the stack.
     // We use `some_func_` above to uniquely name the function we actually want to call. some_func(value);
 }
 ```

+Potentially worth mentioning orphan rule in Rust as limit to extension methods - can't implement
+remote traits for remote types.

 # Checking a type fulfills the concept